shane965/shane965/README.md

 Hello there!
 Welcome to my GitHub profile.

-My name is Shane Wang, and I work as a development engineer.
+My name is Shane Wang, and I work as a software engineer.
 Over the years, I have spent most of my time working with OpenStack and Kubernetes.

 ## Current Works